Beyond Open Looks

 • Shot Type – Layups, dunks, floaters, catch-and-shoot threes, etc.

-• Defender Proximity – Tightly contested shots lower quality.
+• Defender Proximity – Tightly contested shots are of lower quality.

 • Time on Shot Clock – Rushed, late-clock attempts are lower quality.